Readri205/MS2_Project/testing.md

         ![alt text](https://readri205.github.io/MS2_Project/assets/documents/testscreenshots/galaxyfoldlandscape653px10050.jpg "Galaxy Fold 653px Landscape Home Page Charts")

-*   The website was viewed on a variety of devices such as MAC Desktop, MAC Laptop, iPhone SE iPhone6, iPhone7, iPhoneX, Galaxy.

-*   A large amount of testing was done to ensure that all pages were linking correctly.

-*   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ***
 <b id="f1">1</b> Future Features in the [README.md](https://github.com/Readri205/MS2_Project/blob/master/README.md) identifies that a 'quick search' could be placed at the top of both the 'Home' page and the 'Country Details' page to facilitate regular and frequent users.
 Regular and frequent users may wish to immediately see the details for any particular country as soon as they come onto the site.
 This allows quick access to Country search rather than having to scroll down to the bottom of the page.
 1[↩](#a1)